PETROPHYSICAL SURVEILLANCE - THE KEY DRIVER IN OPTIMISING WELLS PERFORMANCE

 Venue: Weatherford Lab: 5200 North Sam Houston Parkway West Suite 500, Houston, 77086

 Admission: Regular Admission ($15).
 Student and In Transition Professionals ($10)

-Parking: One story building with surface parking.
-Visitors are requested to reverse park, note their license plate number and sign in at the main reception.
+Parking Info: Visitors are requested to reverse park, note their license plate number, and sign in at the main reception.

 Total Occupancy :